clear/platos-model/README.md

 ### Inheritance

-Plato's Model encourages the use of Node's typical functional inheritance pattern:
+Plato's Model encourages the use of a typical functional inheritance pattern:

 	var Employee = Platos.create("Employee");